mssfoobar/docs/docs/development/app/1-services.md

 This will now allow your service account to have the correct scopes to access the system with its new role.

-## 3 Configure Internal Table Permissions
+## 3. Configure Internal Table Permissions

-TODO: The permission for the role must be configured in Hasura - configure CRUD access to desired tables.
+The permission for the role must be configured in Hasura - configure CRUD access to desired tables.

 Refer to the following link on how to configure permissions in Hasura: https://hasura.io/docs/latest/auth/authorization/permissions/

+A

 ## 4. Understanding the Project Structure